 · In our research, we think across generations and emphasize the power of relationships as sources of strength and healing.

-· When we interact with participants, we seek to approach with humility and a non-judgmental stance.
+· In our interactions with participants, and community partners we seek to approach with humility and a non-judgmental stance.
 We value the relationships that children have with caregivers and that caregivers have with their support systems.
 Through our work, we strive to build supportive relationships with families and community partners and to show gratitude to our families for opening their homes and hearts.

-· When we interact with one another, we recognize the importance of our relationships with one another to the work that we do and the community we build.
+· In our interactions with one another, we recognize the importance of our relationships with one another to the work that we do and the community we build.

 · In our research, we emphasize being aware of the power of the questions we ask, the knowledge we seek to generate, and the biases that we bring to the interpretation of our findings based on our cultural experiences and backgrounds.

 · In our interaction with participants and community partners, we prioritize the comfort and well-being of our participants over research outputs, and we value the knowledge derived from paying close attention to our own reactions and the reactions of others in our engagements.
 We bring awareness of how the barriers between Tulane and the Greater New Orleans community may impact our interactions with families and partners.